DEFENSE RESILIENCE SYSTEMS

 Behavioral Health Research Infrastructure • Session Observatory • Consent & Provenance Trust Layer

-Behavioral health research generates complex, multi-stream data- from neuroimaging and cardiac monitoring to environmental covariates and therapist-patient interaction.
+Behavioral health research generates complex, multi-stream data, from neuroimaging and cardiac monitoring to environmental covariates and therapist-patient interaction.
 Without a standardized trust layer to govern data quality, consent, and provenance, that data cannot be reliably compared across studies or submitted to regulatory review.

 Trylle is developing VERITAS- a lightweight session observatory and consent/provenance infrastructure designed for psychedelic-assisted therapy and other high-acuity behavioral health research settings.
 The platform wraps existing neuroimaging and biosensor streams with synchronized quality control, semantic tagging, and IRB-compatible consent metadata- without modifying research interventions or endpoints.

 VERITAS is designed to operate within any compliant session environment, including Trylle’s own Crisis Booth infrastructure.
-Where the Crisis Booth provides the physical environment for safe, private clinical intervention, VERITAS provides the data layer that makes each session scientifically defensible- capturing what happened, under what conditions, with whose consent, and to what quality standard.
+Where the Crisis Booth provides the physical environment for safe, private clinical intervention, VERITAS provides the data layer that makes each session scientifically defensible: capturing what happened, under what conditions, with whose consent, and to what quality standard.
 VERITAS-instrumented sessions also generate the biometric training data needed to develop and validate the Crisis Booth’s own autonomous early detection capabilities, making the two platforms mutually reinforcing across both clinical deployment and R&D. Together they form a fully integrated research-grade intervention platform; independently, each addresses a distinct capability gap.

-Core capabilities include session timing and event boundary detection, ECG/HRV monitoring with automated QC flags, room environmental covariates, and derived interaction markers that preserve participant privacy by design.
+Core capabilities will include session timing and event boundary detection, ECG/HRV monitoring with automated QC flags, room environmental covariates, and derived interaction markers that preserve participant privacy by design.
 An optional CareWidget wearable module extends the platform with continuous identity anchoring and cross-study data portability.

 Trylle is pursuing non-dilutive ARPA-H funding to advance VERITAS from TRL 2/3 system design toward pilot deployment in partnership with behavioral health research institutions.
 US Provisional patents have been filed covering core session intelligence and consent anchoring methods.